oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `display_name` - The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
 * `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
-Note that auto scaling is available for [serverless deployments](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
+Note that auto scaling is available for databases on [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
-* `is_dedicated` - True if the database uses the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option.
+* `is_dedicated` - True if the database uses [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm).
 * `is_free_tier` - Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.
 * `is_preview` - Indicates if the Autonomous Database version is a preview version.
 * `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
-Note that when provisioning an Autonomous Database using the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option, this attribute must be null because the attribute is already set at the  Autonomous Exadata Infrastructure level.
-When using the [serverless deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#DeploymentTypes) option, if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
+Note that when provisioning an Autonomous Database on [dedicated Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm), this attribute must be null because the attribute is already set at the  Autonomous Exadata Infrastructure level.
+When using [shared Exadata infrastructure](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI), if a value is not specified, the system will supply the value of `BRING_YOUR_OWN_LICENSE`.
 * `lifecycle_details` - Information about the current lifecycle state.
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
 * `state` - The current state of the Autonomous Database.